dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 because then it seems that **you and you alone** were the cause of all your problems.
-For example, they will encourage you to not try new food or obsequiously weave triggers to artificial anxieties in your decision making processes *to dissuade you totally from any new types* of experiences*.
+For example, they will encourage you to not try new food or obsequiously weave triggers to artificial anxieties in your decision making processes, *so that you're dissuaded from* **any new types** *of experiences*.
 There is a darker side to process engineering in social logistics; where some *sociophysical chariot* systematically manipulates your social boundary around someone to contain you -- by whatever manufactured means and justifications necessary.
 In the long term, this totally cripples you by shoving garbage into your psychology and decision-making processes.
 This eventually renders you helpless and alone, desparate for help -- and no one else is there for you except for those who victimized you.

 #### Oh Know: You Think You're Chocolate, When You're Chewing Gum